 Rules and Regulations Governing Texas Landlord-Tenant Laws

-- Landlord and Tenant General Provisions — Title 8, Chapter 91
+- Provisions Generally Applicable to Landlords and Tenants — Title 8, Chapter 91

 - Landlord and Tenant – Residential Tenancies — Title 8, Chapter 92